Home » Recipe Index » Air Fryer Recipes

 Instructions

-• Place the mahi mahi fillets on a large plate and drizzle or baste with olive oil.
+• Place the fillets on a large plate and drizzle or baste them with olive oil.

 • In a shallow dish, mix the panko breadcrumbs, paprika, garlic powder, onion powder, salt, and pepper.

-• Dip each mahi mahi fillet into the panko mixture then place in a single layer in the air fryer basket.
-Spritz with cooking oil.
+• Dip each mahi mahi piece into the panko mixture, then place them in a single layer in the air fryer basket.
+Spritz each generously with cooking oil.

-• Cook for 12 to 15 minutes, flipping the mahi mahi halfway through cooking.
+• Cook them for 12 to 15 minutes, flipping halfway through the cooking time.

 • Remove them from the air fryer, serve with lemon wedges, and enjoy!